Written by Raisinberry

 Each of us are influenced by those around us, and sometimes we take in and trust people who have limited knowledge or depth.
 Many times people just grab an idea and take it in without even processing its ramifications, and then pass it along…particularly in this arena of sales, sales trainers and motivational speakers.
 It’s a world of quippy sayings and feel good platitudes that can really camouflage what’s irrational and downright wrong about the actual environment of Mary Kay.

 In most other work world environments, your success is measured by what YOU do.
 How timely your reports are, how many widgets you assembled, how your students are testing.
 For the most part, “if it is to be it’s up to me” is a slogan that can only apply to someone who doesn’t have other people contributing to or creating barriers to the work product.
 This is never questioned in Mary Kay.
 We readily adopt the teaching and the responsibility that we are solely to blame for not hitting our targets.
 Never, at any time, is it the Mary Kay culture, structure or conditions that add to our obstacles.
 By teaching this “method” of thought control, the beauty consultant who experiences lack luster results will immediately take the hit, and absolve Mary Kay entirely.
 And believe me that is intentional.
-Any one with any ability at analysis can easily determine that IBC’s, and Directors have less control over their results than ever before!
+Any one with any ability at analysis can easily determine that consultants and directors have less control over their results than ever before!